m4teen/euler/README.md

-My solutions for [Project Euler](https://projecteuler.net/) – a collection of challenging mathematical and computational problems that require more than just mathematical insights to solve.
+My solutions for [Project Euler](https://projecteuler.net/) – a collection of challenging mathematical and computational problems that require computer science and mathematical insights to solve.

 This repository contains my personal journey through the problems, along with clean and self-documenting solutions in code.